 “I would lay my life upon it. ’Tis a Weymouth cast.”

 “Truly impressive.”
-Elizabeth’s blue eyes flashed.
+Elizabeth’s blue eyes narrowed.
 “Such a clever fellow to know this only by my speech.
 Would you not agree, Master Ward?”

 “Thank you for your stimulating instruction, Master Hart.
 I find my time has grown short.
 Good day.”
 She nodded farewell to the bookseller and started to walk away.